 - Give good quality inductions.
 Research indicates that the first few weeks in the role are crucial.
-New joiners who are welcomed, are given a good induction, meet their line manager and new team members straight away, and are equipped with the right resources from day one, are far more likely to feel engaged and positive about their role. - Be clear about expected behaviours.
+New joiners who are welcomed, are given a good induction, meet their line manager and new team members straight away, and are equipped with the right resources from day one, are far more likely to feel engaged and positive about their role.
+Both to demonstrate how important and valued the newcomers are, and to explain the organisation's commitment to its values, a senior leader should attend all induction sessions. - Be clear about expected behaviours.
 Most Trusts have a set of values, and these should be clearly linked to expected behaviours.
 Some organisations are taking this a step further and introducing values-based recruitment.
 However, existing staff (often long-servers, who may have seen many 'initiatives' come and go) will need reminders about values-based behaviour, too.
 The strength of values-based behaviours is that staff have often had a huge amount of input to designing the Trust's values, which should encourage a greater sense of ownership. - Give all employees a voice.
 The annual NHS staff survey is an excellent way of finding out staff opinions and experiences over a wide range of issues.
 However, many Trusts opt for the 'sample' approach, meaning that the majority of employees do not have a chance to express their views; and the survey is held only once a year.
 It is really important that individual employees and teams feel they have an opportunity to voice their views, offer opinions and suggestions, and input to decisions that affect them.
-The line manager plays a key role here, but HR practitioners should also ensure that there are mechanisms to enable employees to have a voice: a few examples are staff forums (both physical and virtual/on-line), a comment board on the intranet, team briefings that request the line manager to gather opinions to feed back up the management chain.
-Some organisations are now using internal social media tools such as Yammer, which gives people a chance to air their views and pose questions, and which enable HR to see which issues are particularly important to staff at any one point in time. - Analyse the NHS staff survey results carefully.
-This will enable HR to spot possible problem areas (locations or staff groups that are returning unusually low engagement scores) or conversely, areas where engagement is notably high.
-Both should be investigated, with a view to working with the manager to put things right and identifying/sharing best practice.
-Teams with low engagement levels might benefit from specific training and development interventions (see below). - Offer resilience and mindfulness training.
+The line manager plays a key role here, but senior leaders should work with HR to ensure that there are mechanisms to enable employees to have a voice: a few examples are staff forums (both physical and virtual/on-line), a comment board on the intranet, team briefings that request the line manager to gather opinions to feed back up the management chain.
+Some organisations are now using internal social media tools such as Yammer, which gives people a chance to air their views and pose questions, and which enable the organisation to see which issues are particularly important to staff at any one point in time. - Work with HR to really understand the NHS staff survey results.
+This will help to pinpoint possible problem areas (locations or staff groups that are returning unusually low engagement scores) or conversely, areas where engagement is notably high.
+Both should be investigated, and good practice should be identified and shared. - Provide resources for resilience and mindfulness training.
 Some relatively simple techniques, based on the principle of 'positive psychology', can help to boost employees' resilience, coping mechanisms, and awareness of self and others.
 This is very important in the NHS, where jobs and situations can be extremely stressful and resources are constrained.

-Example: Mindfulness in Derbyshire Healthcare NHS Foundation Trust28
+Example: Mindfulness in Derbyshire Healthcare NHS Foundation Trust27